 You have already pinpointed and discussed most of your audience’s pain points at the top of the funnel stage.
 There is no need to do it again in the MOFU stage.
 This will feel repetitive.
-Instead, focus on how you can help them solve and overcome the problems of your actual customers.
+Instead, focus on how you can help them solve and overcome the problem.

 You can share case studies and customer stories where you successfully solved their issues.
-You can even add a quote from them, which adds credibility.
+You can even quote them, which adds credibility.

 Don’t Be Ambiguous